 The ships are comfortable, with some great touches like the local, organic foods used in meals and LEXspa treatment rooms for some well-deserved relaxation.
 (Endeavour even has a floating platform with a massage table for open-air treatments.)

 Norwegian-based cruise line Hurtigruten plies the poles with 15 ships of varying sizes.
-On the horizon in 2019 is its forthcoming flagship, 530-passenger MS Roald Amundsen.
+2019 sees the launch of its forthcoming flagship, 530-passenger MS Roald Amundsen.
 It will be the first of two hybrid propulsion ships that will reduce fuel consumption and CO2 emissions by 20 percent.
-The ship features suites and cabins with balconies, as well as ocean-view staterooms.
+The ship features suites and cabins with balconies, as well as ocean-view cabins.
 The Expedition Suite even has a private outdoor hot tub and comes with amenities like a bathrobe and espresso maker.

 Don't let the trappings fool you though -- these cruises are all about nature.
 Like other expedition vessels, MS Roald Amundsen has its own small landing crafts that take passengers to incredible seaside locations.
 Passengers are an international mix, and the ship -- which will operate in English and Norwegian -- adds other languages, such as German or French, if needed.